drbtlr/beating-the-odds/docs/beating-the-odds-code.md

 - `scale_score_11_math`
 - `scale_score_11_read`

 **Analytic Technique:** We use multilevel models to predict student performance and school-level effects on that performance.
 There are a number of benefits to using a multilevel approach over a more traditional approach like ordinary least squares.
 In particular, a multilevel approach allows us to account for the hierarchical or nested structure of the data.
 In this case, student observations and school observations from different years are nested within schools.
-Additionally, recent beating-the-odds studies have used a multilevel approach with success (e.g., [Bowers, 2015](https://www.tandfonline.com/doi/full/10.1080/13632434.2014.962500); [Partridg, Rudo, & Herrera, 2017](https://eric.ed.gov/?id=ED572602)).
+Additionally, recent BTO studies have used a multilevel approach with success (e.g., [Bowers, 2015](https://www.tandfonline.com/doi/full/10.1080/13632434.2014.962500); [Partridg, Rudo, & Herrera, 2017](https://eric.ed.gov/?id=ED572602)).

 We encourage you check out Gelman and Hill's book [Data Analysis Using Regression and Multilevel/Hierarchical Models](http://www.stat.columbia.edu/~gelman/arm/) if you're interested in learning more about multilevel models and their applications.